ding-lab/BreakPointSurveyor/I_Contig/README.md

 Tigra-sv sometimes creates pathologically long contig names which makes samtools (and pysam) choke.  `qname_convert.py` shortens QNAMEs in all SAM files to a hex string using an MD5 hash.

+The resulting BPC files are used for visualization.